saeeda12/C-plus-plus-Tutorial/(5)C++ Functions, Parameters and Scope.md

   cout << "b: " << b << "\n";
 }
 ```
-It successfully changes the value of the char array a to that of b, but only using memcpy.
+It successfully changes the value of the char array a to that of b, but only using `memcpy`.
 It gave an error if I tried to set a to b using `a = b;`.
 ```
 Output: